rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 **Possible Values**: FingerScroll, Scrollbars, None<br>
 **Platforms**: Android, iOS, WM/CE<br>

-##Authentication
-###Username
-Specifies the username to be provided automatically when RhoElements is instructed to navigate to a page that requires basic or digest HTTP authentication.
-If this setting is absent, a login prompt will be displayed with a username of "".

-NOTE: RhoElements permits the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page.
-Your application should be designed to handle this scenario.<br>

-**Configuration Identifier**: AUTHUSER_GLOBAL<br>
-**Possible Values**: ASCII text<br>
-**Platforms**: Android, iOS, WM/CE<br>

-###Password
-Specifies the password to be provided automatically when RhoElements is instructed to navigate to any page which requires basic or digest HTTP authentication.
-If this setting is absent, a login prompt will be displayed with a password of "".

-NOTE: RhoElements permits the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page.
-Your application should be designed to handle this scenario.<br>

-**Configuration Identifier**: AUTHPASS_GLOBAL<br>
-**Possible Values**: ASCII text<br>
-**Platforms**: Android, iOS, WM/CE<br>

 ##HTMLStyles
 ###CaretWidth
 **Applies only to Webkit on Windows Mobile or Windows CE**.